21. Homemade Foot Soak

 There are two main problems with my hair when I go even just one day without shampooing: #1 It’s greasy looking, #2 it needs to be restyled (bed head).
 BUT, I have A LOT of hair!
-Shampooing it every single day is such a pain– first there’s the shampoo, then conditioner, then getting the tangles out, then applying leave-in product, then comes the blow dryer, and finally the curling iron.
+Shampooing it every single day is such a pain– first, there’s the shampoo, then conditioner, then getting the tangles out, then applying the leave-in product, then comes the blow dryer, and finally the curling iron.
 By the time I get done with all of that, I’m ready for a nap.

 Here’s the simplest way to get at least one day in between shampooing: SPRAY shampoo!!
 Spray it on your roots (for me I just spray around my hair line and where I part my hair), and then use your blowdryer for a minute or two to restyle it.
 Voila!

-The alcohol and corn starch absorb oil, and the melaleuca oil (basically tea tree oil) is good for your skin and scalp.
+The alcohol and corn starch absorbs oil, and the melaleuca oil (basically tea tree oil) is good for your skin and scalp.
 I have blonde hair (this week) so this recipe works great for me, but if you have darker hair, I’ve heard that adding a bit of unsweetened cocoa powder will do the trick!